 Over the past 12 years Matero Primary School has evolved from 50-70 pupils being taught in open concrete shelters, to purpose built classrooms accommodating over 600 pupils on a 2 shift basis.
 All pupils are provided with a wholesome meal each school day which is a major inducement to attend school.

 Matero is a very poor part of Lusaka and life there is characterized by:

 - Low life expectancy

 The SMFP initiative is providing education and hope for some very deprived children.
-However, as the Programme has helped the school grow, it must now expand its fund raising to maintain its proportionate level of support for the children at the school.
+However, as the Programme has helped the school grow, soon to surpass 600 pupils, it must now expand its fund raising to sustain its primary objective of maintaining the feeding programme for all the children at the school.

 your money monthly